sfago2024/www/content/hotel-travel.md

 show_toc = true
 +++

 Consider extending your stay!
-The AGO group hotel rate of $169 per night is available both before and after the convention dates, from June 27 through July 7, subject to availability.
 Before and after the convention, take the opportunity to enjoy San Francisco sights, neighborhoods, and restaurants, as well as sports events, museums, shopping, and concerts.
 For more information, visit the
 {% external_link(href="https://www.sftravel.com/") %}San Francisco Travel Association{% end %}.
 And this year SF Pride is June 29–30, 2024.

 # Hotel

 <div class="action-panel">
-<a class="fancy-button" href="https://book.passkey.com/e/50643191" rel="external" target="_blank">Make hotel reservations</a>

-**Convention rate: $169/night**

-**Reservations must be made by June 9, 2024.**

-Be sure to use only this link to book your room, to secure your reservation and avoid booking problems and extra charges.
+**The deadline (June 9, 2024) to make hotel reservations at the convention rate has passed,** but you can still visit the {% external_link(href="https://www.marriott.com/en-us/hotels/sfodt-san-francisco-marriott-marquis/overview/") %}San Francisco Marriott Marquis{% end %} website to check for avaialability at the hotel's regular rates.

 </div>